PlustOrg/stonebox/README.md

 # Stonebox

-Stonebox is a TypeScript NPM package for running Python, TypeScript, and JavaScript code in a sandboxed environment.
+Stonebox is a TypeScript package for running Python, TypeScript, and JavaScript code in a sandboxed environment.
 It supports two execution engines:

 - **Process Engine:** Uses Node.js child processes for fast, local sandboxing.
 - **Docker Engine:** Runs code inside Docker containers for strong isolation and security.